dullhunk/cdyf/04-writing.md

 * It may have been mangled with the original meaning lost in translation to a different (natural) language
 * The author may lack empathy with their readers

 A good example of this is the documentation for the distributed version control system [git](https://en.wikipedia.org/wiki/Git).
-While `git` is a powerful tool, it is also quite complicated.
-Some of the documentation is very good [@progit] but other parts of it can tend towards inpenetrable jargon-ridden nonsense.
+While `git` is a powerful tool that is worth learning to use, like most powerful tools, it is also quite complicated.
+Some of the documentation on git is very good [@progit] but other parts of it tend towards inpenetrable jargon-ridden nonsense.
 Take this example describing a command known as `git-wave-stash` [@sigman07; @youtube-git]

 ```md
 wave all staged stashes next to various cherry-picked non-applied applied trees